Asymptotic sampling distributions made easy: loose linkage in the ancestral recombination graph: The central coupling

 To make this formally rigorous, one could, for instance, assign a uniform (on $[0,1]$) label to each point mass, i.e. consider the cmARG as a process on subsets of $\widetilde \cX$ and work with relations between particles at different times; we refer the curious reader to~\cite{GrevenPfaffelhuberPokalyukWakolbinger2016} where a similar construction has been carried out for the ancestral selection graph~\cite{KroneNeuhauser97}. \end{remark}

-We hope that the fact that $(\widetilde \cR, \widetilde \cR^\infty)$ is indeed a coupling of $\cR$ and $\cR^\infty$ is clear from our discussion at the beginning of this Section.
-For the sake of completeness, we also give a formal proof; this is essentially an exercise in marginalisation. \begin{lemma} Let $\nu \in \cN(\widetilde \cX)$ and let $(\widetilde \cR, \widetilde \cR^\infty)$ be a \textnormal{cmARG}, started in $(\nu,\sigma(\nu))$.
-Then, $\widetilde \cR = \cR$ and $\widetilde \cR^\infty = \cR^\infty$ in distribution, where $\cR$ and $\cR^\infty$ are started in $\nu$ and $\sigma(\nu)$, respectively. \end{lemma} \begin{proof} We see that taking (1) and (2) from Def.~\ref{def:cmarg} together and considering only the first component gives precisely the transitions in (1) from Def.~\ref{def:measureARG}.
+We have constructed $(\widetilde \cR, \widetilde \cR^\infty, \fm)$ such that the marginal law of $\widetilde \cR$ is that of a mARG, and the marginal law of $\widetilde \cR^\infty$ is that of an s-mARG.
+For completeness, we briefly summarise the arguments from the beginning of this section to prove the following \begin{lemma} Let $\nu \in \cN(\widetilde \cX)$ and let $(\widetilde \cR, \widetilde \cR^\infty, \fm)$ be as in Definition~\ref{def:cmarg}, started from $(\nu,\sigma(\nu),1)$.
+Then, $\widetilde \cR$ and $\widetilde \cR^\infty$ are a mARG and an s-mARG, started from $\nu$ and $\sigma(\nu)$, respectively. \end{lemma} \begin{proof} We see that taking (1) and (2) from Def.~\ref{def:cmarg} together and considering only the first component gives the transitions in (1) from Def.~\ref{def:measureARG}.
 The left component of (4) in Def.~\ref{def:cmarg} is precisely (2) in Def.~\ref{def:measureARG}.
 The left component of the transition (5) in Def.~\ref{def:cmarg} is just (3) in Def.~\ref{def:measureARG}.
-This shows that $\widetilde \cR = \cR$ in distribution.
+This shows that $\widetilde \cR$ is a mARG.